haensel-ams/recruitment_challenge/Data_Engineering_202309/README.md

     * *ihc*: sum of *ihc* for the sessions on the given date and channel
     * *ihc_revenue*: sum of (*ihc* x *revenue* (from conversions table)) for the sessions on the given date and channel

-*Note 3: this table is empty and needs to be filled after data has been received from the IHC API and has been combined*
+*Note 3: this table does not exist by default and needs to be created using the challenge_db_create.sql file and subsequently filled after data has been received from the IHC API and has been combined*

 ## Steps
 1. Familiarize yourself with the IHC attribution model (https://ihc-attribution.com/ihc-data-driven-attribution-model/)